-You’ve just had a baby, you’re tired and trying to settle into some sort of routine, just when your friends decide to come visit.
+You’ve just had a baby, you’re tired and trying to settle into some sort of routine, just when your friends decide to pop round.
 How do you cope with well-meaning visitors who want to meet the new baby while trying to protect some private time as you adjust to being a new family?
-We have nine tips for managing visitors when you have a new baby

 A new baby!
 Everyone wants to see them and have a cuddle.
 Sadly, having visitors in your home when you have a new baby can be really disruptive.
 We've brought together nine tips to help you manage any disruption and to help you get started on a sleep routine.

 - Just say no!
 If you're not ready for visitors after you have welcomed your new baby, it’s fine to tell people who want to come to visit that you're not having guests just yet!

 - Plan ahead and ask visitors to arrive after nap time, before nap time – just any time but nap time!

 - Ask visitors to text you when they arrive (have your cellphone on silent but vibrating) instead of ringing the bell or banging on the door, in case your baby is asleep.